particle-iot/docs/src/content/troubleshooting/guides/device-troubleshooting/troubleshooting-the-setup-process.md

 * If CLI commands are failing with errors, follow the CLI instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
 * If the CLI reports that it cannot find a device connected, first take care that your device is in the correct mode specified above.
 Then, follow the USB connectivity troubleshooting instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
 * If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - ensure your device is in a [supported region](/reference/cellular/cellular-carriers/), and then please follow our generic Cellular Connectivity Guide ([link](/troubleshooting/guides/device-management/repairing-product-device-keys/)) to troubleshoot. **Ensure you've collected the logs necessary to open a support ticket**.
 * If you receive errors that the device belongs to another user, please follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-transfer-my-device-to-another-user/)).

-## Argon

-_For issues setting up a Particle Argon, it's best to use the CLI (Command Line Interface) for device configuration.
-You can find CLI installation instructions here ([link](/getting-started/developer-tools/cli/)) and CLI troubleshooting tactics [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/) should you experience an issue with this tool._

-**1\.** Ensure your device powers on.
-If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](/troubleshooting/guides/device-troubleshooting/identifying-damaged-hardware/)) to diagnose further.

-**2.** Follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-set-up-my-argon-or-boron-via-usb/)) to set up your device.
-We **strongly recommend troubleshooting via the CLI and not the mobile app**, as it eliminates many potential variables from the diagnostic process.

-### Troubleshooting resources:

-* If CLI commands are failing with errors, follow the CLI instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
-* If the CLI reports that it cannot find a device connected, first take care that your device is in the correct mode specified above.
-Then, follow the USB connectivity troubleshooting instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
-* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - please follow our generic Wi-Fi Connectivity Guide ([link](/troubleshooting/guides/connectivity-troubleshooting/wifi-connectivity-troubleshooting-guide/)) to ensure your Wi-Fi is compatible.
-Proceed further with detailed Wi-Fi troubleshooting instructions here ([link](/troubleshooting/guides/connectivity-troubleshooting/troubleshooting-wifi-on-the-particle-argon/)), and **ensure you've collected the logs necessary to open a support ticket**.
-* If you receive errors that the device belongs to another user, please follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-transfer-my-device-to-another-user/)).

-## Boron/B-Series

-_For issues setting up a Particle Boron/B-Series, it's best to use the CLI (Command Line Interface) for device configuration.
-You can find CLI installation instructions here ([link](/getting-started/developer-tools/cli/)) and CLI troubleshooting tactics [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/) should you experience an issue with this tool._

-**1\.** Ensure your device powers on.
-If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](/troubleshooting/guides/device-troubleshooting/identifying-damaged-hardware/)) to diagnose further.

-**2.** Follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-set-up-my-argon-or-boron-via-usb/)) to set up your device.
-We **strongly recommend troubleshooting via the CLI and not the mobile app**, as it eliminates many potential variables from the diagnostic process.

-### Troubleshooting resources:

-* If CLI commands are failing with errors, follow the CLI instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
-* If the CLI reports that it cannot find a device connected, first take care that your device is in the correct mode specified above.
-Then, follow the USB connectivity troubleshooting instructions [here](/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli/).
-* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - ensure your device is in a [supported region](/reference/cellular/cellular-carriers/), and then please follow our generic Cellular Connectivity Guide ([link](/troubleshooting/guides/device-management/repairing-product-device-keys/)) to troubleshoot. **Ensure you've collected the logs necessary to open a support ticket**.
-* If you receive errors that the device belongs to another user, please follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-transfer-my-device-to-another-user/)).

-## Tracker One/Tracker SoM

-**1\.** Ensure your device powers on.
-If the device does not power on (does not display any information via its status LED) follow the instructions here ([link](/troubleshooting/guides/device-troubleshooting/identifying-damaged-hardware/)) to diagnose further.

-**2.** Follow the instructions here ([link](/getting-started/tracker/tracker-setup/#setup)) to set up your device.
-If the conventional setup mode is failing in some way, take note of the error you are receiving.
-Go through the "Manual Setup" process, take a note of successes and/or failures, and then submit a support ticket to report the setup issue.

-### Troubleshooting resources:

-* If the device blinks green or cyan with intermittent blinks of orange, green, or yellow - ensure your device is in a [supported region](/reference/cellular/cellular-carriers/), and then please follow our generic Cellular Connectivity Guide ([link](/troubleshooting/guides/device-management/repairing-product-device-keys/)) to troubleshoot. **Ensure you've collected the logs necessary to open a support ticket**.
-* If you receive errors that the device belongs to another user, please follow the instructions here ([link](/troubleshooting/guides/device-management/how-can-i-transfer-my-device-to-another-user/)).